opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 Group.
 It is outside the scope of this proposal to specify how the Adapter or Adapter Host should enforce this condition.

-Furthermore, two new attributes are added to the Next Hop Group to identify what kind of events can cause the Switching Entity to initiate a switchover.
-The attributes are:
--  SAI\_NEXT\_HOP\_GROUP\_ATTR\_BFD\_SESSION\_ID
--  SAI\_NEXT\_HOP\_GROUP\_ATTR\_PORT\_ID

-These attributes allow the switching entity to monitor a specified object (BFD session or port) and in case of its failure, trigger a switchover.

-Finally, new attribute is added to allow the Control Plane stack to initiate and revert the failover.
+Additionally, new attribute is added to allow the Control Plane stack to initiate and revert the failover.
 The new attribute is SAI\_NEXT\_HOP\_GROUP\_ATTR\_SET\_SWITCHOVER.
 This is required for example in the scenario when the BFD process runs in the Control Plane